rupin-r/MPU6050_MotionTracking_ProofofConcept/StartingFromScratch/README.md

 Then you need to select/create a model.
 The github for training and synthesis comes with premade models, but you can choose to make your own following the same format.
 I chose to use a premade model: ai85net.py

 Lastly, you put all these parameters together into the training file to actually train the model.
 There are two main files to look at: train_kinetics.sh and evaluate_kinetics.sh.
 These files were edited from their original implementation as an example to use with the IMU dataset of this project.

+You can edit any parameters for training or evaluating the model and more details can be found on their website.

+***Synthesizing***